Ludenous1/TK7_SK_CH/README.md

    * Changed the description on most of the ui buttons so that it explains what they do a bit more.
    * Changed compatibility table on the ReadMe into something more accurate.
    * Added references to the ReadMe.

+* Sep-25-22:
+   * Added usage demo video without narration.
+A more detailed video with narration is in the works.

 [^1]: The word "skeleton" and "armature" is used interchangeably.
 They both mean the same thing here which is the structure that holds all the bones together in a 3D model.